xjara/perf-result-repository/README.md

 Test Result Repository with Web User Interface

-This project was developed as master's thesis at FIT VUT in Brno for Red Hat company.
+This project was developed as master's thesis at FIT VUT Brno for Red Hat company.

 Description: